grame-cncm/faustdoc/src/tutorials/signal-api.md

 #### Examples with the C API

-The signal API is also available as the [pure C API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal-c.h).
-Here is one of the previous example rewritten using the C API to create signals, where the LLVM backend is used with the C version `createCDSPFactoryFromSignals` (see [llvm-dsp-c.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp-c.h)) to produce a DSP factory then a DSP instance:
+The signal API is also available as a [pure C API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal-c.h).
+Here is one of the previous example rewritten using the C API to create signals, where the LLVM backend is used with the C version `createCDSPFactoryFromSignals` function (see [llvm-dsp-c.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp-c.h)) to produce a DSP factory, then a DSP instance:

 ```C++
 /*